ADotDong/RankBindingSimilarity/README.md

 Download all files present in the "Examples" folder in Github.
 Then, run the following command after filling their file paths:

-> rankBedSimilarity(n, "/dir/bed1.txt, "/dir/hg19_formatted_genomebedfile.txt", "/dir/folder_dir", "jaccard_only", "/dir/database_folder")
+> rankBedSimilarity(100, "/dir/bed1.txt, "/dir/hg19_formatted_genomebedfile.txt", "/dir/folder_dir", "jaccard_only", "/dir/database_folder")

 ### TROUBLESHOOTING:
 Please note: the given parameters for bed1, genome and folder_dir must be strings, and must give the exact file path instead of reading the files in to R.